-Our goal is to continue to create long-term value for our customers and WEC Energy Group's stockholders by focusing on the following:
+Our goal is to continue to create long-term value for customers and shareholders by focusing on the fundamentals of our business: reliability; operating efficiency; financial discipline; customer care; and safety.

 Reliability

 We plan to continue making capital investments to strengthen the reliability of our natural gas distribution network.